The programme comprises grants for:

 This is a special allowance that enables Swedish artists to invite international artists or other actors in order to benefit from their experience and expertise.
 The focus of an international collaborative project is the benefit that Swedish artists may gain from such an exchange.
 The forms may vary: symposia, seminars, workshops, or other joint artistic projects.
 Allowances may be granted to cover the international guests' costs of travel and subsistence.
 Allowances may also be granted for the facilities in which the collaborative exchange takes place.

 Applicants för international exchange must be situated or working in Sweden.
 Applications for working and studio residencies, exhibitions and collaborative projects are processed four times a year.
-Applications are only granted if they refer to projects that are not completed at the time of decision; normally ca. 3 weeks after the application deadline.
+Applications are only granted if they refer to projects that are not completed at the time of decision; normally 1 month after the application deadline.
 Thus, no financial support will be granted after the fact.
 An applicant whose application has been rejected may only in exceptional cases have a renewed application for the same exchange granted.
 In order for this to be effectuated, important circumstances of the exchange must have been changed after the first decision.

 The guiding principle for the Board in the awarding of grants is the artistic quality of the applicant's work and the range of his or her artistic practice.
 Also of importance is the fact that the location and the context of the exchange may be assumed to be enriching for the applicant.
 The reasonableness of the conditions offered by the institution or the organisation in question will also be taken into consideration.